xuantiep/xdeb-org/content/post/unifi-edgerouter-guest-iot-vlan.md

 Again, redo all the steps for the IOT DHCP server, using the IOT values for subnet etc.

+### DNS forwarding to VLANs on the EdgeRouter

+The DNS server on the EdgeRouter need to know that it should listen on the new VLAN interfaces.

+Go to the "Services" tab and then the "DNS" sub tab.
+In the "DNS Forwarding" section add two listen interfaces for "switch0.10" and "switch0.20".

+While here I suggest you up the cache size so more queries are cached.
+I opted to set it to "500".

 ### VLAN firewall rules on the EdgeRouter